smcintosh/CS846-critique-template/README.md

 # Overview

-Provide a summary list of the pros (+) and cons (-) that you elaborate on in the Detailed Remarks section.
+Provide a summary list of the pros (+) and cons (-) that you elaborate on in the sections below.

 # Soundness